 Who was your mother's mother's mother's mother?
 Researching matrilineal lines.
 An online lecture

 by Julie Helen Otto, a genealogist with the New England Historic Genealogical Society in America.

 The mtDNA Haplogroup U4 Project is an independent genealogical research study run by volunteer administrators.
 The project receives no funding, and participants are responsible for the costs of their own tests.
 The project was organised as a co-operative effort among those who wish to explore genetic testing to advance their knowledge of deep and recent family backgrounds.

-Member information and data obtained from the Haplogroup U4 Project must be attributed to the project, administrators, and Family Tree DNA as outlined in the Creative Commons Licence.
+Member information and data obtained from the Haplogroup U4 Project must be attributed to the project, administrators, and Family Tree DNA.
 Please notify administrators when using data for public or private research.